2024-05-13 16:06:00

 A team of astronomers led by Matías Suazo from Uppsala University has published the results of a search for candidates for the Dyson sphere as part of the Hephaestus project.
 Previous researchers obtained upper limits on the number of such objects (less than one per hundred thousand sources), they have now presented the results of searches for partially completed Dyson spheres in a sample of approximately five million sources in the photometric data from Gaia DR3, 2MASS and AllWISE catalogs containing observational data in the optical and infrared ranges.

 As a result, seven interesting sources associated with red dwarfs remained.
 All present an excess of emission in the mid-infrared, poorly explained by astrophysical processes, but which corresponds to the Dyson sphere model with temperatures of 100 to 700 kelvins and stellar coverage coefficients of 0.1 to 0, 9.
-So far, scientists are very cautious about the possibility of explaining the properties of these sources using astroengineering structures and intend to test this connection using future spectroscopic observations , because these systems may contain young circumstellar disks.
+So far, scientists are very cautious regarding the possibility of explaining the properties of these sources using astroengineering structures and intend to test this connection using future spectroscopic observations , because these systems may contain young circumstellar disks.

 We explained how scientists tried to explain the behavior of a mysterious star in the Milky Way, and what does the Dyson Sphere have to do with it?
 “The Detective Story of Tubby Star”.